GregePorter/RIS-quickstart/README.md

 You'll get an email when the job finishes.
 This email will contain information about the job and all the text printed to the terminal.

 To run a basic job,
-1. SSH into the RIS;
+1. SSH into the RIS

    `ssh g.porter@compute1-client-4.ris.wustl.edu` (where `g.porter` is replaced by your username)

-2. Once here, we can run the `bsub` command to run the job.
+2. Once here, we can run the `bsub` command to run the job but first we have to find it so `cd` into your storage location.

+   `cd /storage1/fs1/workshops/Active/HPCatWashU/<your_username>` so mine would be

+   `cd /storage1/fs1/workshops/Active/HPCatWashU/g.porter`

-3. In our case, the script will be in our storage location.
-So the command with be `bsub -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python basic-python.py`
+4. In our case, the script will be in our storage location.
+So the command with be

+     `bsub -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python basic-python.py`

 Let's break down this command.
-`bsub` this allows a user to "submit a job for batched execution" `-G compute-artsci` specifies the Group that one is a member of (I'm part of `compute-artsci` and for the purposes of this workshop, you will be part of `compute-workshop`)
+- `bsub` this allows a user to "submit a job for batched execution"
+- `-G compute-artsci` specifies the Group that one is a member of (I'm part of `compute-artsci` and for the purposes of this workshop, you will be part of `compute-workshop`)
-`-q artsci-interactive` specifies the Queue into which you will submit the job. `workshop` will be the Queue you use for the workshop.
+- `-q artsci-interactive` specifies the Queue into which you will submit the job. `workshop` will be the Queue you use for the workshop.
-`-a "docker(python:latest)"` specifies which image you use.
-Let's break this down a little more too `docker` means to go up to DockerHub (we'll talk more about this later) `(python:` means to look for the [official Python container image on docker hub](https://hub.docker.com/_/python) `:latest)"` tells docker to look for the Tag (or specific version of the `python` container image).
+- `-a "docker(python:latest)"` specifies which image you use.
+Let's break this down a little more too
+   - `docker` means to go up to DockerHub (we'll talk more about this later)
+   - `(python:` means to look for the [official Python container image on docker hub](https://hub.docker.com/_/python)
+   - `:latest)"` tells docker to look for the Tag (or specific version of the `python` container image).
 There are a bunch of tags that refer to different versions (like `3.9.20` or `3.14.0a1-slim-bullseye`) which are all listed on Docker Hub.
-`python basic-python.py` this is the command that will run when the docker container starts.
+- `python basic-python.py` this is the command that will run when the docker container starts.
 In a non-interactive job, this is the thing that runs and you'll see the output in the resultant email.
 We can open up the `basic-python.py` to understand what we should expect to see.

-## Task 4.2: Running a basic interactive job
+# Task 4.2: Running a basic interactive job
 An interactive job will not send you an email, instead, it will print everything to the terminal.
 The key difference is the flag `-Is`

 TODO - continue this part.
 Confirm that `bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python basic-python.py` will output it to the terminal.
 Then compare